Arksine/katapult/README.md

 ## Katapult Deployer

+**WARNING**: Make absolutely sure your Katapult build configuration is correct before uploading the deployer.
+Overwriting your existing bootloader with an incorrectly configured build will brick your device and require a programmer to recover.

 The Katapult deployer allows a user to overwrite their existing bootloader with Katapult, allowing modification and updates without a programmer.
 It is *strongly* recommended that an alternate recovery (programmer, DFU, etc)